Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact the Assessor’s Office at 508-785-0032, ext.
 241 for information on tax relief programs for abatements and exemptions.

 Maybe.
 The town’s right-of-way varies.
-Please contact the Superintendent of Streets (Highway Department) for a specific determination.
+Please contact the (Department of Public Works) for a specific determination.

 Not without permission from the Tree Warden and/or the Planning Board if your street is a designated scenic road.